 Dr. Holmes Takes “Listening” To New Heights

 One of the things that has really impressed us about Dr. Holmes and her team is that they know how to listen.
-And once they’ve listened, they’re very responsive—using their integrated social media tools:
+And once they’ve listened, they’re very responsive—using their integrated dental social media tools:

 Willing To Engage One-On-One

 Another cool thing about Dr. Holmes is that she’s very accessible to her patient base.
 The result is enormous loyalty and increased referrals.
-Her mindset about social media has helped her become very proficient with her tools as well.
+Her mindset about social media for dentists has helped her become very proficient with her tools as well.
 Using a minimal amount of time each week, she stays very close to her patients.

 We asked Dr. Holmes…

-We asked Dr. Holmes what her biggest “a-ha moment” has been in using social media marketing?
+We asked Dr. Holmes what her biggest “a-ha moment” has been in using dental social media marketing?
 She said, “We knew that there was power in Social Media, but we didn’t realize to what extent.
 We have noticed a significant increase in new patients who walk in READY to start treatment.
 Before they come in, they already ‘know us’.
 They have been to our website, seen pictures and read articles on what we can do, and know that we are passionate about changing lives through cosmetic dentistry.”